-On February 18, 2014, we completed a follow-on offering of 2,250,000 shares of our common stock, including 450,000 shares of common stock sold pursuant to the underwriters' full exercise of their option to purchase additional shares at a public offering price of \$36.50 per share, for aggregate gross proceeds of \$82.1 million.
-All of the shares issued and sold in the offering were registered under the Securities Act pursuant to a Registration Statement on Form S-1 (File No. 333-193648), which was declared effective by the Securities and Exchange Commission ("SEC") on February 12, 2014.
-Merrill Lynch, Pierce, Fenner & Smith Incorporated and Leerink Swann LLC acted as representatives of the several underwriters.
-The offering commenced on February 12, 2014 and did not terminate until the sale of all of the shares offered.
+In October 2013, we issued and sold 5,750,000 shares of our common stock, including 750,000 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares, in our initial public offering at a public offering price of \$16.00 per share, for aggregate gross proceeds of \$92.0 million.
+All of the shares issued and sold in our initial public offering were registered under the Securities Act pursuant to a Registration Statement on Form S-1 (File No. 333-190994), which was declared effective by the SEC on October 9, 2013.